alexgriff/Loops-with-Objects-Code-Along-and-Challenge/README.md

 It's an object!

 Since this code is inside of a loop, it will happen many times.
-We could even declare a variable inside the loop and each time the loop happens the it's like the variable is declared all over again.
+We could even declare a variable inside the loop and each time the loop happens it's like the variable is declared all over again.

 I think making that object we pass to `push` a variable will make the code a lot easier to follow.